Back to Blog

 Beltane invites us to take time to appreciate the union between our own inner Divine Feminine and Masculine.
 It is from this place that we can co-create within ourselves what we truly desire.

 A beautiful exercise for this day is to write a love letter to yourself.
-To take the time and express what you appreciate about yourself, to share your strength in both your feminine and masculine aspects you have within you.
+To take the time and express what you appreciate about yourself, to share your strength in both the feminine and masculine aspects you have within you.

 Once you have written your love letter, you can jump over the Beltane fire, and burn the letter.
 If you use a candle instead of fire, it is great to use an ethically sourced beeswax candle.
 Jumping over the fire as a symbol of your commitment to your love and burning the letter is a way of spreading your love and sharing it with the spirit world.

-Enjoy this fertile time of year as you bask in its energies to create what it is that you feel most connected to manifesting out in the world - whether that be your work, your healing, your family, anything!
+Enjoy this fertile time of year as you bask in its energies to create what it is that you feel most connected to manifest out in the world - whether that be your work, your healing, your family, anything!

 Blessed be!

-Connect on Insta @thisiskatemurphy
+Connect on Instagram @thisiskatemurphy